beandeau>

 Gérard Biau Gérard Biau, Sorbonne Université, Académie des Sciences

-Gérard Biau is a Professor at Sorbonne University (LPSM) and Director of the Sorbonne Center for Artificial Intelligence (SCAI).
-A specialist in statistics and machine learning, he served as President of the French Statistical Society (2015–2018), is a former member of the Institut Universitaire de France, and was elected to the French Academy of Sciences in 2024.
+Gérard Biau is a Professor at Sorbonne University and Director of SCAI, the university’s research center in artificial intelligence.
+He is recognized for his work on the theoretical foundations of machine learning, in particular on random forests, boosting, and neural networks.
+He is a member of the Institut Universitaire de France and was elected to the French Academy of Sciences in 2024.

 Adeline Fermanian Adeline Fermanian, Califrais